ayacoo/xliff/README.md

 in version 1.2 is also directly created.

 Then target elements are automatically added with the text from the source of the original.
 CDATA is also taken into account.
+All XLF files that do not have a target-language attribute are migrated.

 If you use the parameter translate with ```true```, you can also have these texts automatically translated from the original.
 For this [deepl][3] is used.
 For this an API account incl. key must exist.

 It is unclear here if there are any limitations on the part of the API of deepl.
-In case of doubt it is better to translate file by file.
+In case of doubt it is maybe better to translate file by file.

 ```